intel/linux-sgx/sdk/emm/design_docs/SGX_EMM.md

-TCS areas, SSAs for expected minimal number of threads, etc. The runtime would read those info to populate the initial EMAs described in the section above on [Support for EMM Initialization](#support-for-emm-initialization)
+TCS areas, SSAs for expected minimal number of threads, etc. The runtime would read those info to populate the initial EMAs described in the section above on [Support for EMM Initialization](#support-for-emm-initialization) The memory layout can also contain an entry for the user range mentioned above if the enclave intends to dynamically allocate and manage some regions using the EMM public APIs.